-Motions to Suppress Evidence - CA Penal Code 1538.5
+Motions to Suppress Evidence - California Penal Code Section 1538.5

 Los Angeles Criminal Defense Attorneys Protecting Defendants Against Evidence Not Properly Obtained

 In the United States, everyone is subject to the rule of law, including law enforcement.
 There are limits as to what they can and cannot do when they are investigating a crime, and they are barred from engaging in unreasonable searches and seizures.
 This rule applies to the searches and seizures of people, their homes, their vehicles, and any other place that they may have a reasonable expectation of privacy.When police break the law during a criminal investigation, it may be possible to keep the evidence from being used in court by filing a motion to suppress evidence.
 In Los Angeles County criminal courts, a motion to suppress evidence can result in all evidence against the defendant being excluded in the case.
 This motion can be granted in criminal cases if the judge determines the evidence was not legally obtained.
 Typically, when the judge grants a defendant’s motion to suppress, the prosecution will not be able to move forward with their case and has no choice but to dismiss the charges.
 These motions are among the most effective and useful tools available to experienced Los Angeles criminal defense attorneys, as they often result in evidence critical to the prosecution’s case being deemed useable.
 Below is some information about the legal basis of a motion to suppress and how one may be used in your case.